Active phase for activated random walks on $\mathbb{Z}^d$, $ d \geq 3$, with density less than one and arbitrary sleeping rate: Active phase on transient graphs

-where the first inequality follows from (\ref{eq:independ4}) and the equality follows from independence of instructions.
-Indeed, from Lemma \ref{lemma:independence} we have that, for any realization of $\eta$ and $\tau$, both $M_{(x,K)}^{e}(x)$ and $M^1_{(x,K)}(x)$ do not change if we turn sleep instructions at $x$ into a neutral instruction, so the function $A_{(x,K)} = M_{(x,K)}^{e}(x) - M^1_{(x,K)}(x)$ is independent from the sleep instructions which are located at $x$.
-By replacing (\ref{eq:fourthrelation}) in (\ref{eq:thirdrelation}) we conclude the proof of the lemma. \end{proof}
+For the last inequality we used the fact that, if the stabilization via weak stabilization of $(x,K)$ consists of at least $\ell \geq 2$ steps, then it is necessarily the case that at least $\ell - 2$ jump instructions are used at $x$ after the first step.
+This concludes the proof. \end{proof}

 \begin{remark} In \cite{Stauffer} the quantity in the left-hand side of (\ref{eq:mainupperbound}) is bounded from above by the probability that at least $\ell-2$ instructions are used at $x$ after the first weak stabilization, without distinguishing between jump and sleep instructions.
-Our enhancement is obtained by considering only jump instructions and, more importantly, by introducing a stabilization procedure (\ref{eq:defenforced}) that ignores sleep instructions at one vertex, on which the quantity $A_{(x,K)}$ depends.
-Indeed, even though replacing $M_K(x) - M^1_{(x,K)}(x)$ by $A_{(x,K)}$ in the first inequality of (\ref{eq:fourthrelation}) might make the probability larger, it allows to recover independence from sleep instructions and, thus, to split the second term of (\ref{eq:fourthrelation}) into the product of two factors, which are then bounded from above separately. \end{remark}
+Our enhancement is obtained by counting only the jump instructions which are used for the stabilisation and by introducing a stabilization procedure, (\ref{eq:defenforced}), that ignores sleep instructions at one vertex.
+This allows us to recover independence from sleep instructions and, thus, to split the upper bound in (\ref{eq:split}) into the product of two factors, which are then bounded from above separately. \end{remark}

 In the next lemma we will bound from above the expectation of $A_{(x,K)}$.
-This will lead to an upper bound on the second factor of the last term in (\ref{eq:fourthrelation}).

 \begin{lemma} Let $G$ be a locally-finite graph and let $K \subset V$ be a finite set.
 Then, for any $x \in K$,

 where $\boldsymbol{E}$ is the expectation with respect to $\mathcal{P}$. \end{lemma} \begin{proof} Note that the expectation of $A_{(x,K)}$ can be written as follows,